rohitmultani/React.Js-Notes/06/ReactAnimation.md

 # Transition

 It has a simple component API to describe a transition from one component state to another over time.
 It is mainly used to animate the mounting and unmounting of a component.
 It can also be used for in-place transition states as well.
+We can access the Transition component into four states:

+1. entering
+2. entered
+3. exiting
+4. exited